David-Nesry/ecostruxure-docs-sample/index.md

-{% include nav.md %}

-# EcoStruxure Building Docs Sample
+---
+title: Home -
+nav_order: 1
+---

-Welcome to the documentation sample for the EcoStruxure Building Data Platform.
+# Welcome to EcoStruxure Docs

+Explore our APIs and integration guides using the sidebar navigation.

 This site includes:
 - 📘 REST API Guide